Mentally ill people in United States jails and prisons: Legal aspects

-Current Laws
+Current laws

-The Federal Bureau of Prisons have claimed to have made policy changes, but those changes only apply to the rules within the system, and they did not fund resources to carry those new implementations out.
-It should also be noted that within the prison system, states have laws and responsibilities to ensure as well, one being within the Eighth amendment that requires prisoners' medical needs to consistently be met.
+The Federal Bureau of Prisons has claimed to have made policy changes, but those changes only apply to the rules within the system, and they did not fund resources to carry out those new implementations.
+It should also be noted that within the prison system, states have laws and responsibilities to ensure as well, one of which is the Eighth amendment, which requires prisoners' medical needs to be consistently met.
 The Prison Litigation Reform Act upholds this right in federal court cases.

-As of late December 2018, the First Step Act (S 756) was signed into law as a way to a way to reduce recidivism and provide overall improvements to the conditions faced within federal prisons, as well as working to reduce the mandatory sentences given.
-Although, this Act primarily applies to about 225.000, or 10%, of individuals in federal prisons and jails, whereas this reform may not be applied to those in state prisons and jails.
-Some of the provisions that result from this act include staff training as to how to identify and assist those suffering from a mental illness, and providing improved, accessible treatment regarding drug abuse with programs like medication-assisted treatment.
+As of late December 2018, the First Step Act (S 756) was signed into law as a way to reduce recidivism and provide overall improvements to the conditions faced within federal prisons, as well as working to reduce the mandatory sentences given.
+Although this Act primarily applies to about 225.000, or 10%, of individuals in federal prisons and jails, this reform may not be applied to those in state prisons and jails.
+Some of the provisions resulting from this act include staff training on how to identify and assist those suffering from a mental illness and providing improved, accessible treatment regarding drug abuse with programs like medication-assisted treatment.

-The implementation of significantly more Certified Community Behavioral Health Clinics has been discussed as a solution to the issue of mental health in the prison system as well.
+The implementation of significantly more Certified Community Behavioral Health Clinics has also been discussed as a solution to the mental health issue in the prison system.
 Its primary goal is to cater to the needs of its specific communities and expand access to mental health treatment for everyone.
-The claims of an organization like this is to reduce criminal justice costs, as well as hospital readmissions, and, once again, to reduce recidivism.
-They strive to treat individuals with mental illness early on, rather than allowing them to carry on without professional care and general support.
+An organization like this claims to reduce criminal justice costs, hospital re-admissions, and, once again, recidivism.
+They strive to treat individuals with mental illness early on rather than allowing them to carry on without professional care and general support.